-It’s becoming common practice for employers to grant employees with Paid Time Off (PTO), covering both sick and vacation leave.
-Whether required by law or not, employers must abide by their employee handbook or any other internal policies and procedures when granting or denying leave or time off.
+It’s becoming common practice for employers to grant employees Paid Time Off (PTO), covering both sick and vacation leave.
+Whether required by law or not, employers must abide by the employee handbook or any other internal policies and procedures that are in place when granting or denying leave or time off.

 Tennessee Health & Safety Laws

 Several Tennessee labor and employment laws apply to the health and safety of employees in the workplace.
 Here’s what you need to know about Tennessee’s health and safety laws.

 Tennessee’s Non-Smoker Protection Act, also known as Smokefree Tennessee, became effective in 2007, and prohibits smoking in most enclosed public places, including places of employment.
 To be compliant with the law, employers must post “no smoking” signs at the entrance of their place of business in addition to informing all employees of the prohibition.

 Under Tennessee law, employers have the right to prohibit weapons in buildings owned, managed, operated, or otherwise under the employer’s control.
 This prohibition applies to those employees, potential employees, clients, customers, vendors, and guests who may possess a legal carry permit.
 To legally ban these weapons, employers must post the appropriate notices of the prohibition.
 The one primary exception to this rule in Tennessee is that individuals may keep firearms locked away, out of sight in their vehicles, even if they parked in their workplace’s parking lot.

 Occupational Safety and Health